voyd-lang/voyd/spec/surface.md

 ## Infix Notation

-Void supports infix notation using a predefined set of operators.
+Void supports infix notation using a predefined set of infix operators.

 Operators, their precedence, and associativity (in typescript):